carlmw/articles/testing_javascript_part1.md

-# Making JavaScript testing in the browser not suck with sinon.js (Part 1)
+# Making JavaScript testing in the browser not suck with Sinon.js (Part 1)

 Writing tests for JavaScript is tough and often overlooked.
-I'm going to do my best to persuade you why you need them and more importantly how to make it easier to write them with an awesome library called [sinon.js](http://sinonjs.org/).
+I'm going to do my best to persuade you why you need them and more importantly how to make it easier to write them with an awesome library called [Sinon.js](http://sinonjs.org/).

 ## Getting started
-The are several mature testing frameworks out there and while I have my preferences it's up to you to make up your mind which meets your needs.
+The are several mature testing frameworks out there.
+I have my preference, but it's up to you to decide which framework meets your needs.

+For your consideration:
 * [QUnit](http://qunitjs.com/)
 * [Mocha](http://visionmedia.github.com/mocha/)
 * [Jasmine](http://pivotal.github.com/jasmine/)